 We carried out the work that we considered necessary pursuant to professional standards of the French National Auditors Association relating to this engagement.
-This work consisted of verifying that the information given to us was consistent with the source documents from which it was taken.
+This work consisted in verifying that the information provided to us was consistent with the source documents from which it was taken.

-- AGREEMENTS AND COMMITMENTS SUBMITTED FOR THE APPROVAL OF THE SHAREHOLDERS' GENERAL MEETING - Agreements and commitments approved in prior years
+- AGREEMENTS AND COMMITMENTS SUBMITTED FOR THE APPROVAL OF THE SHAREHOLDERS' GENERAL MEETING. - Agreements and commitments approved in prior years.

-We hereby state that we have not been given notice of any agreement authorized during the past year requiring approval from the general meeting pursuant to the provisions of Article L.225-38 of the French Commercial Code.
+We hereby state that we have not been notified of any agreement authorized during the past year requiring approval from the general meeting pursuant to the provisions of Article L.225-38 of the French Commercial Code.

-- AGREEMENTS AND COMMITMENTS PREVIOUSLY AUTHORIZED BY THE SHAREHOLDERS' GENERAL MEETING - Agreements and commitments approved in prior years, for which transactions continued during 2014
+- AGREEMENTS AND COMMITMENTS PREVIOUSLY AUTHORIZED BY THE SHAREHOLDERS' GENERAL MEETING - Agreements and commitments approved in prior years, for which transactions continued during 2015

-Pursuant to Article R. 225-30 of the French Commercial Code, we have been notified of the following agreements and commitments which have been authorized by the Board of Directors in prior years and which continued to run in 2013.
+Pursuant to Article R. 225-30 of the French Commercial Code, we have been notified of the following agreements and commitments which were authorized by the Board of Directors in prior years and which continued in 2015.